ExFace/JQueryMobileTemplate/README.md

-# JQueryMobileTemplate
+# JQueryMobileFacade
-UI Template for the ExFace web application plattform based on jQuery Mobile
+UI Facade for the ExFace web application plattform based on jQuery Mobile